postgrespro/mamonsu/README.md

     mamonsu bootstrap [-M mamonsu_user] [-x | --create-extensions] [-c | --config] [connection_options]
     ```
     For details of usage, see “[Tools](documentation/tools.md#bootstrap)".
-As the result of this operation, monitoring functions are created in the mamonsu_database in *mamonsu* schema, and the right to execute them is granted to the mamonsu_user.
+As the result of this operation, monitoring functions are created in the *mamonsu_database* in *mamonsu* schema, and the right to execute them is granted to the *mamonsu_user*.
 Thus, a superuser connection is no longer required.
 Mamonsu also creates several tables in the specified database.
 Do not delete these tables as they are required for Mamonsu to work.
 2. **Configure Mamonsu**
-    Edit the agent.conf configuration file.
+    Edit the *agent.conf* configuration file.
     Configure Zabbix-related settings.
 The address field must point to the running Zabbix server, while the client field must provide the name of the Zabbix host.
 You can find the list of hosts available for your account in the Zabbix web interface under Configuration > Hosts.
     ```editorconfig
     [zabbix]